 Non-Academic Complaint Procedure

-Step 1: It is assumed that most general and specific student complaints can be resolved informally through dialogue between the student and the appropriate College personnel.
-Students are requested to make their grievance known immediately upon discovery so that College personnel can respond in a timely manner.
+Step 1: It is assumed that most general and specific student complaints can be resolved informally through dialogue between the student and the appropriate University personnel.
+Students are requested to make their grievance known immediately upon discovery so that University personnel can respond in a timely manner.

 Step 2: On occasion, a student’s grievance may be unresolved through informal discussion with whom the complaint lies.
 When that happens, the student should submit the grievance, whether general or specific, in writing to the administrator who has jurisdiction over the department in which the incident occurred.
 This may be done by completing the Student Complaint Form.
 The written grievance statement should include the following:

 The person responsible for investigating the complaint will attempt to resolve all general and specific complaints within 14 calendar days.
-If the grievance is with the College Administrator, the written complaint should be filed with the Administrator’s Manager or the Provost/VP of Academic Affairs.
+If the grievance is with the University Administrator, the written complaint should be filed with the Administrator’s Manager or the Provost/VP of Academic Affairs

 Once the administrator completes their investigation, they shall report their findings to the student and all other persons involved in the complaint (e.g., faculty, staff, or other persons).